atulvsharma/AzureBootCamp/README.md

   - Detects the environment from branch name or input.
   - Loads relevant environment variables.
   - Sets up and initializes Terraform backend.
   - Applies infrastructure in `main.tf`.
+For this repo, we are not configuring anyother resource other than
+    backend resources.

 ---